Setting up Support

 If you are unsure if your evidence is suitable, please send a copy to us at disability@chester.ac.uk.
 We would be happy to review it, and may be able to provide interim support whilst further suitable evidence is obtained.

-Disability Evidence Pro-forma
+Disability Evidence Form

-To help students obtain suitable medical evidence, Disability & Inclusion have created a disability evidence pro-forma, along with some guidance notes, which can be found on our Policies page.
+To help students obtain suitable medical evidence, Disability & Inclusion has created a disability evidence pro-forma, along with some guidance notes, which can be found on our Policies page.
+Please ask your GP or other suitable practitioner to complete this on your behalf.
+This pro-forma would be sufficient documentation for a Bespoke Inclusion Plan, a DSA application, a working diagnosis of neurodiversity, or to support an accommodation application.

+Please note that students are directly responsible for obtaining and paying for any tests to establish eligibility for support.
 Students who are unable to afford these costs can apply to the University’s Student Support Fund.
-This is a means-tested process and will require you to provide evidence of financial hardship.
+This is a means-tested process which will require you to provide evidence of financial hardship.

-Attention Deficit Hyperactivity Disorder is a neurological developmental disability which causes behavioural symptoms such as inattentiveness, hyperactivity and impulsiveness.
+Attention Deficit Hyperactivity Disorder - commonly known as ADHD - is a neurological developmental disability which causes behavioural symptoms such as inattentiveness, hyperactivity and impulsiveness.
+Individuals with ADHD process and filter information differently.

 3 main behavioural differences:

-• Inattentiveness: people with ADHD usually have a reduced ability to maintain their attention without becoming distracted.
+• Inattentiveness: People with ADHD usually have a reduced ability to maintain their attention without becoming distracted.

-• Hyperactivity: people with ADHD can become restless and may appear to be fidgeting.
+• Hyperactivity: People with ADHD can become restless and may appear to be fidgeting.

-• Impulsivity: people with ADHD tend to act first without thinking of the consequences.
+• Impulsivity: People with ADHD tend to act first without thinking of the consequences.
 They may find it difficult to control their actions in response to certain situations or stimuli.

 Diagnosis

 If you think that you might have Attention Deficit Hyperactivity Disorder (ADHD), you should speak to your GP in the first instance.
+Your GP can't formally diagnose ADHD, but they can discuss your concerns with you and refer you for a specialist assessment.
+Your GP will assess your symptoms and may refer you for an assessment if:

 • You weren't diagnosed with ADHD as a child, but your symptoms began during childhood and have been ongoing since then.